 Do your bills make you cringe?
 I know mine do.
-To me it seems like for every penny I earn there are at least two service providers or bill collectors ready to take it.
-Yet as I learn to be more financially aware, I’ve come to find that there are a LOT of things my family and I could be doing differently to cut back.
+To me, it seems like for every penny I earn there are at least two service providers ready to take it.
+Yet as I learn to be more financially aware, I’ve come to find that there are a lot of things my family and I could be doing differently to cut back.
 With a few lifestyle changes and creative thinking, we could actually have money left over each month to do something we enjoy.

 2. Shop for Better Insurance Rates

-Okay, so I love my caffeine fix just as much as the next goddess, but when I realized how much my habit was costing me, I had to reconsider.
-In fact, according to ABC News, the average American spends about $1,100 per year on coffee alone!
-I could think of a ton of things I could do with that instead.
+Okay, so I love my caffeine fix, but when I realized how much my habit was costing me, I had to reconsider.
+In fact, based on research we spend on average £ 500- 800 per year on coffee alone!
+This is based on just one coffee takeway a day during week, but most people would have more than one cup.
+I could think of a ton of things I could do with that kind of money instead.
 If you need your caffeine fix, invest in a good coffee pot and brew it at home or take advantage of the free stuff from the office.

-On average, we were spending about $200 per month on cable, Internet, and telephone services.
-However, with modern technology, you can watch your favorite movies and shows without a cable subscription.
-A more affordable alternative might be to pay for Internet service while utilizing a streaming service like Netflix or Hulu.
-These subscriptions are under $20 a month.
+On average, most families are spending about £75-100 per month on cable, internet, and telephone services.
+However, with modern technology, you can watch your favourite movies and shows without a cable subscription.
+A more affordable alternative might be to pay for internet service while utilizing a streaming service like Netflix or Amazon.

 Don’t be afraid of generic brand food items as they can save you a lot of money.
 Most people assume, you get what you pay for, but store or generic brand products can actually be very good.
 Since they don’t advertise through commercials and other costly avenues, they can afford to offer you products for less.
 Of course there’s nothing wrong with having a few brands that you’re loyal to, but if it’s not on sale or you don’t have a coupon, generic versions are usually just as great.